cryptoratcapital/DSQ_Solidity/audit/strategies-resolutions.md

 57. Unnecessary `inputGuards`

 No change made.
 The design convention mandates `Base`-type contracts always declare an empty input guard, wherever inputs are present, and `Module`-type contracts may choose to override the input guard, or not.
+TODO

 ## GMX_OrderBook_Module

 58. Privileged address has full control of funds

 Acknowledged.
 The recommendation to enforce a cap on `_executionFee` has been partially implemented by way of no longer allowing the `_executionFee` to access strategy funds.
 The executor may specify any execution fee they wish, but it must be passed as `msg.value`.
+TEST PENDING

 59. ExecutionFee is refunded to the proxy

 Implemented the recommended change.
 The refunded execution fee will go to the caller of the cancellation function, regardless of who created the order.
 This introduces a vector for executors to steal execution fees from each other by immediately canceling each other's orders, but the protocol deems this acceptable given the trust model of the protocol.
+TEST PENDING

 60. Not validating that `_minOut` is not 0 could enable maximum slippage on the order